JadeDickinson/graphhopper/README.md

 ## For Mobile Apps

-There are subprojects to make GraphHopper working offline on [Android](https://github.com/graphhopper/graphhopper/tree/master/android) and [iOS](http://github.com/graphhopper/graphhopper-ios)
+There are subprojects to make GraphHopper work offline on [Android](https://github.com/graphhopper/graphhopper/tree/master/android) and [iOS](http://github.com/graphhopper/graphhopper-ios)